feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * **"Kept existing"** and similar unusual constructions — find natural English equivalent
 * **"Runs data on"** and similar non-native phrases — replace with natural phrasing
 * **Tense inconsistencies:** mixing historical narrative past with present-tense narration
-* ** Paragraph opener audit:** List the first word of every paragraph in the completed script.
+* **Paragraph opener audit:** List the first word of every paragraph in the completed script.
 Any word appearing more than twice as a paragraph opener is a pattern.
-Cross-reference against the native openers list from Step 3H.
+Cross-reference against the native openers list from Step 3 A2.
 Any opener not on that list must be rebuilt.
 Any word appearing more than twice must be varied until no single word appears more than twice.
 Do not proceed to delivery notes until this audit is clean.

 ---